 - Leave money in a 401(k) or IRA for which you have listed a beneficiary for the account.

 - Give funeral instructions.
 Your family may not read your will until after your funeral.
 Therefore you’ll want to write down specific wishes for your funeral.
 Let your family know whether you want your remains buried, cremated or donated to science.

 - Put conditions on your beneficiaries.
 For instance, you can’t say that you’ll give $10,000 to your son only if he gives up his stand-up career and attends business school.

 - Leave money to pets.
 It is possible, though, to name a caretaker for your pet and give them money to take care of the animal.
 Just make sure you trust that the person will actually buy Fluffy the organic dog food she loves.

 A will is a legal document setting up your estate and directing what happens with your property and assets after you’ve died.
 Wills can be simple, with one beneficiary for everything, or complicated, with many beneficiaries.

 There are a few things a will cannot do, though.
 This includes creating a plan for your funeral and final arrangements.
 Writing a will by yourself is possible, but it’s a good idea to hire a lawyer if your estate is complex.

 Estate Planning Tips

-- A financial advisor can be an important resource for anyone trying to create an estate plan or manage an inheritance.
-Luckily, finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can be an important resource if you’re trying to create an estate plan or manage an inheritance.
+Luckily, finding the right financial advisor doesn’t have to be hard.
+In fact, SmartAsset’s free tool matches you with up to three financial advisors in your area in five minutes.
+Get started now.

 - One of the most important factors to take into account when you’re planning out your estate is the estate tax.
 Although many states have done away with their estate taxes, the federal government still levies one, along with a handful of states.